-With social distancing still in effect across much of the globe, gatherings, hugs, and handshakes have become taboos, dangers even.
-Having business meetings and conversations face-to-face feel like a distant memory.
+With social distancing in effect across much of the globe, gatherings, hugs, and handshakes became taboo, dangerous even.
+Having business meetings and conversations face-to-face felt like a distant memory.

-So many of our interactions with others have turned digital; in fact, they rely on online content.
+So many of our interactions with others turned digital; in fact, they relied on online content.

 Today, content takes the form of video, imagery, quizzes, social media stories, PDFs, Google Ads, printed posters, and even words across a t-shirt.
 If your organization isn’t investing in content in one form or another, it’s very much putting itself at a competitive disadvantage.